history-madhyamaka

 We don’t know much about the original hall, except that it had a thatched roof (we have the thatcher’s bill for its repair) and in 1570 it started to be replaced with a stone mansion in the Elizabethan style.
 The owner, Thomas Wood, died before the work was completed, his wife remarried and moved away, and the house remained uncompleted for 100 years.

-In 1702 the Hall and estate were bought by the Anderson family, who completed work on the house and were responsible for creating the lakes out of the original mill ponds, and a formal parkland with carriage drives.
+In the 1620s the Hall and estate came into the ownership of the Anderson family through the marriage of Mary Wood and Sir Edmund Anderson.
+The Anderson family undertook further work on the Hall and were responsible for creating the lakes out of the original mill ponds, and a formal parkland with carriage drives.

 The present house